 Is there anything prettier than dew kissing the fragile petals of a rose?
 We enjoy our rose bushes but I do not always know the best way to care for them.
 My landlord kindly helps me with pruning and gives me tips.
 I love cutting them and bringing them into the house!
 They are so fragrant and add a touch of class.
 But of course, I do not bring them inside if they are still wet with dew.

-Our verse for today is addressed to two tribes of Israel.
+Today’s verse is addressed to two tribes of Israel.
 They knew to make sacrifices and burnt offerings but they did not show mercy to others nor did they acknowledge God.
 It was just routine and tradition.
 Their love for the Lord was as transient as morning dew which quickly disappears.
-The book of Hosea is one long story of the Israelites’ unfaithfulness to God, as a wayward wife.
+The book of Hosea is the story of the Israelites’ unfaithfulness to God, just like a wayward wife.